Fenyes Estate

 Marston & Van Pelt also designed the 1915 Curtin House, a smaller French-influenced house on the grounds for Eva Fenyes' only daughter, Leonora Curtin, who inherited the mansion from her mother.
-Leonora Curtin had one daughter also named Leonora who was known as “Babsie”.
-A linguist who spent time among the Pueblo Indians, Babsie traveled widely, spending time in Santa Fe and Pasadena until she met Yrjo Alfred Paloheimo, a Finnish diplomat whom she married in 1946.
+Leonora Curtin had one daughter also named Leonora who was known as Babsie.
+A linguist who spent time among the Pueblo Indians, Babsie traveled widely, spending time in Santa Fe and Pasadena until she met Yrjö Alfred Paloheimo, a Finnish diplomat whom she married in 1946.

 Paloheimo was Finland's Consul for the Southwest area and the Fenyes Mansion served as the Finnish consulate's office for seventeen years.
 Paloheimo also established the Finnish Folk Art Museum, a Swiss chalet-style building.
 Paloheimo and his wife adopted four Finnish children, who together donated the estate to the Pasadena Museum of History in 1970.